 This paper combines income tax returns with macroeconomic household balance sheets to estimate the distribution of wealth in the United States since 1913.
 We estimate wealth by capitalizing the incomes reported by individual taxpayers, accounting for assets that do not generate taxable income.
 We successfully test our capitalization method in three micro datasets where we can observe both income and wealth: the Survey of Consumer Finance, linked estate and income tax returns, and foundations' tax records.
 We find that wealth concentration was high in the beginning of the twentieth century, fell from 1929 to 1978, and has continuously increased since then.
 The top 0.1% wealth share has risen from 7% in 1978 to 22% in 2012, a level almost as high as in 1929.
 Top wealth-holders are younger today than in the 1960s and earn a higher fraction of the economy's labor income.
 The bottom 90% wealth share first increased up to the mid-1980s and then steadily declined.
-The increase in wealth inequality in recent decades is due to the upsurge of top incomes combined to an increase in saving rate inequality.
+The increase in wealth inequality in recent decades is due to the upsurge of top incomes combined with an increase in saving rate inequality.
 We explain how our findings can be reconciled with Survey of Consumer Finances and estate tax data.
+JEL Codes: D31, E01, E21, N32.

-^{}Emmanuel Saez: saez@econ.berkeley.edu; Gabriel Zucman: zucman@berkeley.edu.
-A complete set of Appendix tables and figures supplementing this article is available online at http://eml.berkeley.edu/~saez and http://gabriel-zucman.eu/uswealth.
-We thank the editors Lawrence Katz and Andrei Shleifer, five anony-mous referees, Tony Atkinson, Mariacristina DeNardi, Matthieu Gomez, Barry W. Johnson, Maximilian Kasy, Arthur Kennickell, Wojciech Kopczuk, Moritz Kuhn, Thomas Piketty, Jean-Laurent Rosenthal, John Sabelhaus, Amir Sufi, Edward Wolff, and numerous seminar and conference participants for helpful discussions and comments.
+We thank the editors Lawrence Katz and Andrei Shleifer, five anonymous referees, Tony Atkinson, Mariacristina DeNardi, Matthieu Gomez, Barry W. Johnson, Maximilian Kasy, Arthur Kennickell, Wojciech Kopczuk, Moritz Kuhn, Thomas Piketty, Jean-Laurent Rosenthal, John Sabelhaus, Amir Sufi, Edward Wolff, and numerous seminar and conference participants for helpful discussions and comments.
 Juliana Londono-Velez provided outstanding research assistance.
-We acknowledge financial support from the Center for Equitable Growth at UC Berkeley, INET, the Sandler foundation, and the MacArthur foundation.
+We acknowledge financial support from the Center for Equitable Growth at UC Berkeley, Institute for New Economic Thinking (INET), The Laura and John Arnold Foundation, the MacArthur foundation, and the Sandler foundation.